 Eye of the Expert: Ecco Venezia, Behold Venice

 Join Curator of Rare Books John Buchtel, William D. Hacker Head of Reader Services Mary Warnement, and Director of Education Hannah Weisman for a journey to Venice via the Boston Athenæum’s special collections.
-From a spectacularly intricate, hand-colored panorama of the Grand Canal, to John Ruskin’s magnificent folio volume of illustrations of Venetian architecture, to a beautifully bound set of 80 wood engravings, some with color, participants will be transported to the city that has captivated scores of artists, writers, and travelers since the nineteenth century.
+From a spectacularly intricate, hand-colored panorama of the Grand Canal, to John Ruskin’s magnificent folio volume of illustrations of Venetian architecture, from a hand-corrected typscript of Venice by Jan Morris, to a thoughtfully assembled photograph album, participants will be transported to the city that has captivated scores of artists, writers, and travelers since the nineteenth century.

 John Buchtel is curator of rare books and head of special collections at the Boston Athenæum.
 He previously served as director of the Booth Family Center for Special Collections at Georgetown University, as well as curator of rare books in the Sheridan Libraries at The Johns Hopkins University.
 He earned his PhD in English at the University of Virginia, while concurrently acting as curator of the teaching collections at Rare Book School.
 He has taught, lectured, and published on the history of the book, book collecting, and early modern literary patronage.